DexWRLD/BasicBot/README.md

 - Hug command with fun GIFs
 - Loot box system with inventory tracking
 - Change the color of a mentioned role to a random one (Make sure to move the role above the required roles and to have permissions)
+- An ID command that gives your or a mentioned users ID

 ## Installation